 Noting that the parties' contracts gave LBI legal title over the securities used in the repos and discretion to use the securities as it wished, the Court found that LBI was not acting as CarVal's fiduciary.
 Rather, the repos were an arms-length deal struck between contractual counterparties that each party entered into for its own benefit.
 Without indicia of a fiduciary relationship, the Court held that there was no entrustment, and CarVal was not a customer under SIPA.
 The Second Circuit's comprehensive ruling categorically rejecting customer treatment for CarVal's repo claims provides solid ground for the LBI trustee to move forward with reclassifying over $75 million of other repo claims, which, if successful, will provide a greater recovery for LBI's general creditors.

 Giddens called the decision "a significant milestone in winding down and closing the Lehman Brothers Inc. estate, and it affirms longstanding policy and practice that repurchase agreements are akin to commercial borrowings, not customer transactions."

 The decision also represents a significant win for the Securities Investor Protection Corporation (SIPC), the entity that oversees broker-dealer liquidations under SIPA.
 SIPC has argued for decades that repos should not be accorded customer status, and treating repo counterparties as customers would have dealt a serious blow to SIPC's ability to make the customers of failed broker-dealers whole.

 Hughes Hubbard's victory was reported by The New York Times, The Wall Street Journal, Reuters and Law360.
-The repo litigation is being handled for Giddens by Michael Salzman (who argued the case before the Second Circuit), Kobak, Chris Kiplok, Seth Schulman-Marcus and Kate Walker.
+The repo litigation is being handled for Giddens by Michael Salzman (who argued the case before the Second Circuit), Kobak, Chris Kiplok and Seth Schulman-Marcus.